Threshold

 In dog training and behaviour therapy there is no 'one size fits all'

-Each dog can have different preferences, different ranges of resilliance, different coping mechanisms and a different recovery speed which can change under different circumstances.
+Each dog can have different preferences, different ranges of resilience, different coping mechanisms and a different recovery speed which can change under different circumstances.
 Each dog may therefore have a different 'tipping point' when it comes to crossing that 'emotional threshold line' (i.e. the distance towards triggers or the volume level of sounds).

 If you are having problems with behaviour which seems to be emotionally explosive (i.e. the dog seems to become ‘shut down’, is no longer able to respond to your cues or not taking food, etc..), then always consult a professional who can analyse the behaviour and create treatment options which best suit that individual dog.